dotnet/arcade/Documentation/ArcadeSdk.md

 $(IbcOptimizationDataDir)path2\{AssemblyFileName2}\Scenario2.ibc
 ...
 ```
 The assemblies must be exaclty those that were used in the training run that produced the IBC data files.
 One assembly might be present in multiple copies in different subdirectories.
-These copies must be identical (an assembly is identified by name only). `ApplyOptimizations` target aggregates all IBC data files present next to the assembly and all of its  copies.
-Multiple flavors of an assembly with the same names (e.g. assemblies produced by a multi-targeted project) are currently not supported.
-If necessary in future , it is possible to update the target to group assemblies by MVID instead of file name.
+These copies must be identical
+(an assembly is identified by name only). `ApplyOptimizations` target aggregates all IBC data files present
+next to the assembly and all of its  copies.
+Multiple flavors of an assembly with the same names
+(e.g. assemblies produced by a multi-targeted project) are currently not supported.
+If necessary in future,
+it is possible to update the target to group assemblies by MVID instead of file name.

 During the build IBC data embedding is performed by `ApplyOptimizations` target, which invokes `ibcmerge.exe` tool.
-The target runs when `EnablePartialNgenOptimization` is `true` and the project sets `ApplyPartialNgenOptimization` to `true`.
-The target consumes item group `OptimizeAssembly`, whose items are full paths to the assemblies to have IBC data embedded.
+The target runs when `EnablePartialNgenOptimization` is `true` and the project sets `ApplyPartialNgenOptimization`
+to `true`.
+The target consumes item group `OptimizeAssembly`, whose items are full paths to the assemblies to have
+IBC data embedded.
 The assemblies are updated in-place.
-By default, `OptimizeAssembly` is initialized with the path of the intermediate assembly compiled by the project (this is the file the `CoreCompile` target builds to `obj` directory).
-The project may update `OptimizeAssembly` item group before `ApplyOptimizations` target is executed if it needs to embed IBC data to other assemblies.
+By default, `OptimizeAssembly` is initialized with
+the path of the intermediate assembly compiled by the project (this is the file the `CoreCompile` target builds
+to `obj` directory).
+The project may update `OptimizeAssembly` item group before `ApplyOptimizations` target is
+executed if it needs to embed IBC data to other assemblies.

 ## Visual Studio IBC Training

-Visual Studio Engineering provides an Azure DevOps Release Pipeline that performs IBC training for assemblies shipped with Visual Studio.
-Arcade SDK enables repositories to retrieve and embed IBC data this system produces as well as generate inputs for the training.
+Visual Studio Engineering provides an Azure DevOps Release Pipeline that performs IBC training for assemblies
+shipped with Visual Studio.
+Arcade SDK enables repositories to retrieve and embed IBC data this system produces
+as well as generate inputs for the training.

 To enable this functionality set `UsingToolVisualStudioIbcTraining` to `true` in `/eng/Versions.props`.

 ### Visual Studio IBC Data Acquisition

 Set `EnablePartialNgenOptimization` property globally or in `/eng/Tools.props` to control when IBC data should be acquired.

-The IBC data acquisition is performed by an internal tool `drop.exe` provided by `Drop.App` package from an internal Azure DevOps feed.
-The repository build definition thus must invoke Azure DevOps task that restores internal tools in order for IBC data embedding to work.
+The IBC data acquisition is performed by an internal tool `drop.exe` provided by `Drop.App` package from an internal Azure
+DevOps feed.
+The repository build definition thus must invoke Azure DevOps task that restores internal tools in order for
+IBC data embedding to work.
 See [Restoring internal tools](#restoring-internal-tools).

 To retrieve the data the tool needs to authenticate to the VS drop storage.
-The access token necessary for the authentication is passed via `VisualStudioDropAccessToken` property.
-If the account the official build of the repository is running on has an access to the VS drop storage, the build definition can pass `/p:VisualStudioDropAccessToken=$(System.AccessToken)` to the `/eng/common/CIBuild.cmd` script.
+The access token necessary for the authentication
+is passed via `VisualStudioDropAccessToken` property.
+If the account the official build of the repository is running on has

-The IBC data drop produced by a training run is identitifed by the name of the repository, the branch and the build number the trained binaries came from, and a training run id.
-An example of IBC data identifier is `OptimizationData/dotnet/roslyn/master-vs-deps/20190210.1/935479/1`, where `dotnet/roslyn` is the repository name, `master-vs-deps` is the branch name, `20190210.1` is the build number and `935479/1` is training run id.
-The IBC data acquisition implementation in Arcade SDK requires `RepositoryName` and `VisualStudioIbcSourceBranchName` properties to be set globally or in `/eng/Tools.props` file.
-These properties specify the repository name and the branch name to use to find the IBC data to acquire.
-Set `VisualStudioIbcDropId` to the combination of build number and training run id (e.g. `20190210.1/935479/1`) to indicate the exact IBC data drop to acquire.
-If `VisualStudioIbcDropId` is not specified the most recent IBC data published from the specified repository and branch are acquired.
+an access to the VS drop storage, the build definition can pass `/p:VisualStudioDropAccessToken=$(System.AccessToken)` to
+the `/eng/common/CIBuild.cmd` script.

+The IBC data drop produced by a training run is identitifed by the name of the repository, the branch and the build number
+the trained binaries came from, and a training run id.
+An example of IBC data identifier is
+`OptimizationData/dotnet/roslyn/master-vs-deps/20190210.1/935479/1`, where `dotnet/roslyn` is the repository name,
+`master-vs-deps` is the branch name, `20190210.1` is the build number and `935479/1` is training run id.
+The IBC data acquisition implementation in Arcade SDK requires `RepositoryName` and `VisualStudioIbcSourceBranchName`
+properties to be set globally or in `/eng/Tools.props` file.
+These properties specify the repository name and
+the branch name to use to find the IBC data to acquire.
+Set `VisualStudioIbcDropId` to the combination of build number
+and training run id (e.g. `20190210.1/935479/1`) to indicate the exact IBC data drop to acquire.
+If `VisualStudioIbcDropId`
+is not specified the most recent IBC data published from the specified repository and branch are acquired.

 The IBC data are downloaded to `IbcOptimizationDataDir`, which is initialized to `.tools/IbcData`.

 ### Visual Studio Training Inputs Generation

-The training process requires
+The training process requires:
 1) List of scenarios (tests) to run and binaries to train in each scenario
-2) VS Bootstrapper that installs a specific build of Visual Studio and the VS insertion components built by the repository official build
+2) VS Bootstrapper that installs a specific build of Visual Studio and the VS insertion components built by the repository
+official build
 3) Test settings (`Training.runsettings` file)

 The scenarios are expected to be listed in file `/eng/config/OptProf.json` in the repository.
-Arcade SDK reads this file and generates corresponding input files to the training process.
+Arcade SDK reads this file and
+generates corresponding input files to the training process.

 The VS Bootstrapper is built by an Azure DevOps task provided by MicroBuild.